 - Waste them (burn them out)

 Many Evangelical churches use a front door/back door plan for numerical and monetary growth.
 The key is to always have more new people (either newly saved or transfers from other Christian churches) coming through the front door than old people going out the back door.
 (Please see The Pastor Called us Fresh Meat.)
 The methodology used by the Paul Chappells of the religious world is no different from that which is used by secular businesses.
 The cardinal rule is one and the same: do something nice for people and they are more likely to buy what you are selling.
 Chappell knows that making personal contact with people is the first step in getting them to buy his Jesus.
 This is why many Evangelical churches have special services and contests that are used to motivate congregants to invite their family, friends, and neighbors to church.
 Think Mother’s Day at an IFB church is all about mothers?
 Think again.
 Mother’s Day is just a pretext for getting sinners in the pews so they can be preached at.
 Christmas, Easter, Father’s Day?
 All opportunities to troll for souls.
-Unwitting people who are promised food, trinkets or some other inducement, agree to come to church.
+Unwitting people who are promised food, trinkets, or some other inducement, agree to come to church.
 Little do they know that they have big fat UNSAVED targets on their backs.

 I have no problem with Christians preaching the gospel to people who WANT to hear it.
 However, Chappell is encouraging the use of subversive (unethical?) methods to entice and manipulate people into coming to church and/or getting saved.
 Have you ever watched a Billy Graham Crusade on TV?
 Remember come invitation time all the people streaming out of the seats and coming down to the front so they could get saved?
 I thought, at the time, look at all those people getting saved!
 Why I bet they couldn’t wait to walk the aisle!
 Praise God!
 Years later, I found out that Graham, along with many other notable evangelists, used a method called “priming the pump.”
-Knowing that is hard to get unbelievers to take that first step towards the front, Graham would have saved counselors positioned throughout the stadium come forward on the first note of the first verse of the invitational hymn (Just As I Am).
+Knowing that it is hard to get unbelievers to take that first step towards the front, Graham would have saved counselors positioned throughout the stadium come forward on the first note of the first verse of the invitational hymn (Just As I Am).
 Unbelievers, filled with preacher-induced guilt, would see this and be more likely to join the throng at the front.
-Unbelievers who were still hesitant would then be singled out and not-so-gently encouraged to quickly move to the front so they too could be saved.
+Unbelievers who were still hesitant would then be singled out by roving salesmen and not-so-gently encouraged to quickly move to the front so they too could complete their salvation transaction.

 Just remember this the next time a kind, loving, compassionate Evangelical sidles up next to you and wants to give you something or be your “friend.”
 More than likely, they have an ulterior motive — wanting, above all, to usher you through the front door of their church.
 These gunslingers for Jesus are interested in one thing, putting another notch on their gospel gun.